Knowledgeable Laboratory Errors Lawyers Are on Your Side

 Medical professionals have a duty to properly administer and record laboratory tests.
 Accurate lab tests are vital to ensuring a patient’s health, and laboratory errors directly lead to higher healthcare costs and poorer patient outcomes.

-Schochor and Staton, P.A. has helped victims of medical malpractice recover compensation since 1984.
+Schochor, Staton, Goldberg and Cardea, P.A. has helped victims of medical malpractice recover compensation since 1984.
 Over that time, we have filed more medical negligence cases than any other law firm in Maryland and earned a reputation for exemplary representation.
 To discuss a possible laboratory error, please send us a message.

 How Laboratory Errors Happen